mettinger/Commentary-On-The-Mind-Illuminated/TMI_notes.md

 **Commentary**:

-1. What would be a good transition for fire kasina?
-2. Count up to 8 then back down.
-(Because 8, as a power of 2, is holy! ;))
+1. Count up to 8 then back down.
+(Because 8, as a power of 2, is an auspicious number! ;))

 ### Second Interlude - The Hindrances and Problems: